 In August 2018, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2018-13, "Changes to the Disclosure Requirements for Fair Value Measurement."
 ASU 2018-13 modifies the disclosure requirements on fair value measurements from Accounting Standards Codification ("ASC") 820, "Fair Value Measurement."
 ASU 2018-13 is effective for interim and annual reporting periods beginning after December 15, 2019, with early adoption permitted.
-Management is evaluating the impact that adoption of ASU 2018-13 will have on its financial statements.
+The effect of the adoption of ASU 2018-13 will be a change to the disclosure requirements for certain fair value measurements.
+Management adopted ASU 2018-13 on January 1, 2020.